soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/label-analytics.md

 The data on sensitivity label usage is pulled from the reports for Azure Information Protection – for more information, see [Central reporting for Azure Information Protection](https://docs.microsoft.com/en-us/azure/information-protection/reports-aip).

 Note that the Azure Information Protection reports have [prerequisites](https://docs.microsoft.com/en-us/azure/information-protection/reports-aip#prerequisites-for-azure-information-protection-analytics) that also apply to label analytics on sensitivity labels in the Microsoft 365 compliance center and Microsoft 365 security center.
-For example, you need an Azure subscription that includes the Log Analytics because these reports are a result of sending information protection audit events from Azure Information Protection clients and scanner to a centralized location based on Azure Log Analytics service.
+For example, you need an Azure subscription that includes the Log Analytics because these reports are a result of sending information protection audit events from Azure Information Protection clients and scanners to a centralized location based on Azure Log Analytics service.

 For sensitivity label usage: